 Sci Index SB818 .R49 - 1913-1989

 Indexes the literature of insects and other arthropods that are disease transmitters, or cause other injuries, to both humans and non-humans.
 Includes information on taxonomy, anatomy, reproduction, physiology, ecology, genetics, distribution, economics, and techniques and apparatus.
-Indexes over 1,300 journals (see Serials cited in Review of Medical and Veterinary Entomology), as well as books, reports, and conference proceedings.
+Indexes over 1,300 journals, as well as books, reports, and conference proceedings.

 Web of Science.
 1900-present

 Web of Science includes Science Citation Index from 1900-present.
 Search by word in the title, keyword, and abstract.
 Perform cited reference searches from 1900 to present.
 Limit by author affiliation and document type.
 See the master journal list.